HienTruong89/Data_science/README.md

 # Ready to work with data science using Python

-In this home GitHub, four approaches of data science are mainly focused on:
+In this home GitHub, two approaches of data science are mainly focused on:

 - Machine learning
 - Deep learning